Why are these the best health insurers in 2021?

 Health-On-Line Insurance Review

-Since then they have grown rapidly (they paid out over £800m in claims in 2013) and are part of the AXA Group.
-In fact, the companies are closely integrated - Health-on-Line's sales people can advise you and sell you both a Health-on-Line policy or an AXA policy.
+Since then it has grown rapidly and is part of the AXA Group.
+In fact, the companies are closely integrated: Health-on-Line's salespeople can advise you and sell you both a Health-on-Line policy or an AXA policy.
 AXA also underwrites Health-on-Line's policies.

-Health-On-Line aim to give you control over your cover, offering you modules and choices to tailor it to your needs.
-They put an emphasis on making health insurance easier and more accessible for people, for example, by aiming to minimise any jargon they use.
+Health-on-Line aims to give you control over your cover, offering modules and choices to tailor it to your needs.
+It puts an emphasis on making health insurance easier and more accessible for people by minimising jargon.

 Saga Health Insurance Review

-Their Super policy is their top-of-the-range product, covering both in-patient and out-patient treatment as well as diagnostic procedures.
+- Super — Saga’s most comprehensive policy, covering both in-patient and out-patient treatment as well as diagnostic procedures.
 It provides unlimited cover on specialist consultations and things like physiotherapy charges.

-Saga provide a number of options that allow you to flex the policy to reduce cover and lower your premium, or pay more to get greater cover.
-This includes their Extended Cancer Cover, varying levels of Excess and cover for Hypertension.
+Saga provides a number of options that allow you to reduce cover and lower your premium, or pay more to get greater cover.
+These include Extended Cancer Cover, varying levels of Excess and cover for hypertension.

-Saga health insurance's underwriter is AXA PPP.
+Saga’s health insurance underwriter is AXA PPP.
 This set-up combines AXA's underwriting knowledge with Saga's focus on the over 50's market, with the intention of creating a product as a 'best buy' for the over 50s.

 You learn more about its products on Saga's site.

-Saga aren’t on comparison engines but it is always worth shopping around - you can compare a range of other health insurance policies using Activequote.com.
+Saga doesn't feature on comparison sites but it is always worth shopping around.
+You can compare a range of other health insurance policies using Activequote.com.
 It allows you to filter by pricing and cover to see how they stack up against Saga's own offering.